Mah514/SOEN341-A/README.md

 # SOEN341-A
-This is a command-line program which demonstrates various software design strategies while performing simple tasks.
+This is a command-line program which demonstrates various software design strategies (strategy, template method, factory, and composite) while performing simple tasks.
 The program performs the following tasks:

 copy: Copy sourceFile to destinationFile